wavefrontHQ/docs/pages/doc/integrations_aws_ecs.md

 1. Click **Run Task**.

-## Create cAdvisor Task Definition for Wavefront
+## Create AWS ECS EC2 Task Definition for Wavefront

 Wavefront maintains an image of cAdvisor that includes a Wavefront storage driver.
 These steps create an ECS task definition that ensures the Wavefront cAdvisor container automatically runs on each EC2 instance in your ECS cluster.